sanjaybv/etunes/README.md

 Clone the repository into your local machine. (git clone https://github.com/sanjaybv/etunes.git)

 ## Running
-To run the program type in "python etunes.py <some-name>".
+To run the program type in "python etunes.py \<name-of-your-tune\>".

 The CLI options are